xgirma/unit-vs-e2e/README.md

 Details page display product details.
 Cart page display items added to the cart.
 Shipping page shows shipping options.
 The goal is to attempt to get near-full unit- and e2e-test coverage for each of the pages.
-On doing so document which testing model is viable for the app.
+On doing so suggest which testing model is viable for the app.

 ## Limitations
 Only a single front-end framework [Angular](https://angular.io) and a single integration test framework [Protractor](http://www.protractortest.org/#/) is used.
 Testability varies from one framework to another.
 Using different frameworks may present a different result.<sup id="a1">[2](#f1)</sup>

 What is a unit of software-code is arguable.
 We use Angular's classification of application modules; such as components and services, to classify the application into seven-units.

 Many other testing types between unit-tests and e2e-tests are not covered.